NewPointe/NP-Kiosk-Chrome/README.md

 </div>

-Rock-Checkin-Chrome is a [Chromebook](https://www.google.com/chromebook/) app for the [Rock RMS](https://www.rockrms.com/) Check-in system.
+Rock-Checkin-Chrome is a [Chromebook](https://www.google.com/chromebook/) Kiosk app for the [Rock RMS](https://www.rockrms.com/) Check-in system.
 It is based off of the official [Rock Check-in](https://apps.apple.com/us/app/rock-check-in/id879253336) iOS app and aims to maintain feature parity.

+Features:
+- Configurable label caching
+- Local network printing
+- USB printing (Comming soon)
+- Bluetooth printing (Comming soon)
+- Serial printing (Comming soon)
+- Managed Configuration support

-While it should work on any chromebook device, this app was designed for the [Acer Chromebook Tab 10](https://www.acer.com/ac/en/US/content/series/acerchromebooktab10) - a cheaper and easier to manage alternative to the iPad with a very similar form factor (It even fits in our old iPad stands! ...with some minor modifications).
+While it should work on any Chrome OS device, this app was designed for the [Acer Chromebook Tab 10](https://www.acer.com/ac/en/US/content/series/acerchromebooktab10) - a cheaper and easier to manage alternative to the iPad with a very similar form factor (It even fits in our old iPad stands! ...with some minor modifications).

 ## Building